 Chinese Dragon or Loong — History, Power, Utilization, and Culture

-Chinese Dragon, pronounce as Loong, is a significant cultural icon of China.
+The Chinese Dragon, pronounced as Loong, is a significant cultural icon of China.

 They are mythical creatures with paramount power and benevolent characteristics, who contributed to defeating evils and protecting humans.

-They are representatives of the Chinese emperors' supreme authority, nobility, and responsibility when their images had been exclusively used by royals.
+They are representatives of the Chinese emperors' supreme authority, nobility, and responsibility when some types of dragon images had been exclusively used by royals.

 Chinese Dragons are, as well, the symbolization of strength, bravery, invincibility, virtue, unity, intelligence, triumph, integrity, and auspiciousness, and have been widely used in architecture, art, costume, festival, literature, name, and so on and so forth.